 There are many options available between stainless steel and solid wood in a variety of styles.
-The hood is installed over the range and its functionality is to remove cooking fumes and smoke, which helps to eliminate bad air particles in your kitchen.
+The hood is installed over the range and its functionality is to remove cooking fumes and smoke to eliminate bad air particles in your kitchen.

 Cabinet Doors to Drawers

-Installing drawers instead of the standard lower kitchen cabinets makes it easy to access and organize items in the kitchen, from plates to pots.
+Installing drawers instead of the standard lower kitchen cabinets in our kitchen design makes it easy to access and organize items in the kitchen, from plates to pots.
 With most of our bottom cabinets in the kitchen, we removed the doors and shelves and installed huge cabinet drawers.